planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 ## Step 4: Backstories

 These short phrases broaden the character by giving them a history and the skills to go with it.
 Each character may have as many Backstories as their highest unmodified Attribute, usually 5 for a starting adventurer.
 These can be good or bad experiences, virtues, vices, likes, dislikes, etc. Their main advantage is they serve as extra CONCEPTs.
 When making a CONCEPT Check for something it doesn't cover, they can forego the usual double Difficulty by calling on a related Backstory instead.
+Backstories are not as focused as CONCEPTs and may face Difficulty raises.

 One Backstory must describe their native language and culture.
-Language-granting Backstories should include the name of a place, with the language in parentheses.
+Language-granting Backstories include the name of a place, with the language in parentheses.
 For example, *Raised on the mean streets of New York (English)* or *Pampered Sicilian Nobility (Italian).* Check language-granting Backstories for cultural knowledge or local flavor.

 Players may hold off on choosing all their Backstories until they know the setting better.
 A good rule of thumb is to spend about half of the Backstories on creation.
 Some like to wait until they need one, and then take it during play to have had it all along.
 If the highest Attribute increases later, they may also take another Backstory.